 For this analysis, we used the interquartile range as a measure of how much the price within a city can vary.
 Interquartile range (IQR) is the difference between the first and third quartile for a set of data.
 For this, we’re once again looking at each city overall, regardless of the number of beds in each property.

-The most expensive cities also tend to have the most variation in price.
+The most expensive cities also tend to have the most variation in price for potential vacation rentals.
 We also see small cities with unexpectedly high prices in our top ten (Omaha and Louisville).
 This reinforces our hypothesis that normally prices in these markets are low and sharp spikes come around the time of popular events.
 In smaller cities, which also tend to be cheaper, you can expect to find similar prices throughout all listings.

-Number of listings for a city and seasonality can also impact variation in price.
-Seasonality is apparent for traditional hotels as well, with prices in skiing areas dropping during the summer months and popular vacation areas being cheaper when it is not summer or winter vacation months.
-Rental availability has the potential to have more of an effect for short-term rentals as they become more popular.
+Number of listings for a city and seasonality can also impact variation in price for potential vacation rentals.
+Seasonality is an apparent trend for traditional hotels as well; prices in skiing areas drop during the summer months; popular vacation areas are cheaper in non-summer or winter vacation months.
+As they become more popular, rental availability has the potential to have more of an effect for short-term rentals.
 As the supply of rentals grows, prices should decrease, with the most noticeable effect taking place in areas with fewer options currently.

 One lesson we can take away from this data is that it’s worth considering the proximity of some of these less expensive cities to your main destination.
 For example, Jersey City is minutes away from New York City by mass transit but is still among one of the cheaper options with little variation in price.
 So if your goal is to explore the Big Apple, it might be worth the detour.

-It’s no surprise that traveling to beach towns and ski resorts are going to come with a higher cost.
+It’s no surprise that traveling to beach towns and ski resorts are going to come with a higher cost for potential vacation rentals.
 However, there are plenty of options in the U.S. for a low-cost vacation, if you’re willing to try out a city you hadn’t thought of before.
 Cities like Albuquerque, Ann Arbor, and Chicago offer a ton of fascinating sights and sounds once you start exploring a bit.
 We recommend trying out some of these places and seeing what they have to offer!